AmosDinh/BikePricePredict/readme.md

 4. Interested in the tensorflow model or clean dataset?
 Please contact me :)

-Results: From PowerPoint slides, the actuall notebook "BikePricePrediction" is of course more detailed but also contains university requirements (preliminaries etc.):
+Results: From PowerPoint slides, the actual notebook "BikePricePrediction" is of course more detailed but also contains university requirements (preliminaries etc.):
 ![Slide ](PowerPoint/img/Slide32.PNG)

 ![Slide ](PowerPoint/img/Slide35.PNG)